The Clear Edge

 Week 4–7: The systematization sprint

-• Email management (was 8 hours weekly, reduced to 5 hours with batching system)
+• Email management: was 8 hours weekly, reduced to 5 hours with a batching system.

 Total time freed: 8.5 hours weekly.

-New capacity math: Instead of 6 hours per client, she was delivering in 4.5 hours per client.
-That meant she could serve 11 clients at 50 hours instead of 66 hours.
+New capacity math: Instead of 6 hours per client, she was delivering in 4.5 hours per client, which meant she could serve 11 clients at 50 hours instead of 66 hours.

-Opportunities preserved: She took every good prospect who came her way from $11K to $18K because she had capacity.
+• Opportunities preserved: She took every good prospect from $11K to $18K because she had capacity.

 Instead, she caught it 5 weeks early and prevented it entirely.